Tatsh/livecheck/README.md

 - `nodejs_packages` - boolean - Download nodejs node_modules
 - `nodejs_path` - path - Where is 'package.json' located (need nodejs_packages)

+Use the pattern to adjust the version using a regular expression

+- `pattern_version` - string - The pattern string
+- `replace_version` - string - The replace string

 Only then `type` is `regex`

 - `url` - URL of the document to run regular expressions against.
 Required